shiokuma000/portfolio/README-en.md

 ## 🌟 Special Thanks

-Lastly,
+Finally, thanks to:

-- All the instructors at the vocational training school who taught me valuable skills
+- All instructors who taught skills at the vocational training school
 - TengouIwaharu722
-- Everyone who has visited this page
+- Everyone visiting this page

-Thank you very much!
-I will continue to do my best.
+I sincerely appreciate your support and will continue to improve!